wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V8.8: ??-Sep-2023 by wavemotion-dave
+* Major cleanup of the Coleco ADAM driver so that most games now load up perfectly first try and RESET handling is smooth and consistent.
+* For the ADAM, added toggle between full keyboard and the joystick/joypad so now you don't have to choose one layout or the other.
+* Simplified keyboard handling.
+Now the user just picks 'Full Keyboard' and the emulator will figure out the best keyboard overlay to use based on the machine being emulated.

 V8.7: 07-Sep-2023 by wavemotion-dave
 * Added .dsk support for MSX1 games (360K SS or 720K DS only).
 * Improved key debounce so that pressing on the virtual keyboard is much cleaner.